trentlarson/task-yaml/README.md

 ## Specifications

 - Format in [YAML](https://yaml.org/).
+- Optionally, start the file with a "tasks:" line.
+This is important when the file contains other info (eg. a "log").
 - Each task is in a list, with each line beginning with `-`.
-  - Optionally, prepend with an "issues:" line.
-This is important when the file contains other info (eg. "project" or "log").
   - A priority number is first, but optional.
     - The higher the number, the higher should be the priority.
-    - Lists often start without any organization, so this is optional: if missing, it has a priority just below the previous task; if this is the first task then the priority is the length of the list.
+    - Lists often start without any organization, so this is optional.
+If missing, it has a priority just below the previous task.
+(The top task has top priority, which could be the length of the list or 99... it's currently unspecified.)
   - An estimate number comes next.
-    - We recommend using a power of 2 for number of hours, ie. 0 = 1 hour and 1 = 2 hours and 2 = 4 hours; note that 9 is basically 3 full-time months, too large to get a good estimate and should be broken down before being worked on.
+    - I recommend using a power of 2 for number of hours, ie. 0 = 1 hour and 1 = 2 hours and 2 = 4 hours; note that 9 is basically 3 full-time months, too large to get a good estimate and should be broken down before being worked on.
 Smaller increments could be negative, ie. -1 = 30 mins and -2 = 15 minutes.
     - This, too, is optional, but if there is only one number then it is the estimate.
   - The description is all the rest of the line.
   - That's enough to get started (and it covers the majority of my use cases).
 How's that for a simple intro?
-  - Add any other feature from [Todo.txt](http://todotxt.org/).
-    - `+` can mark a project, eg. `+home` or `+yard` or `+family-reunion`.
-      - This should be treated as an ID.
-Tools may wish to show a project in the same list, together with the tasks, since a project is just a long-running task, eh.
-    - `@` can mark a context, eg. `@home` or `@in-the-city` or `@family-reunion-2020`.
-    - `x` can mark a task done, if you want to keep it in the list.  (todotxt.org puts it on the front but that throws off the alignment.
-Use `x`, or move your task to the bottom, or just do what I do and delete the thing... whatever works).
-    - `<label>:<value` adds other data, eg. `created:2020-05-24`, `due:2020-05-31`, `repeats:monthly`, `id:#implement-ids`, `assignee:did:peer:abc123`, `interested:did:sovrin:321cba`
   - Subtasks (ie. parts of the current task) are created with a nested list, where the parent task line ends with a `:` and the subtasks follow in an indented task list (yes, always a list).
-    - Alternatively, use a `subtasks` key with the value being the list of tasks (somtimes expressed as `id:ID-OF-OTHER`).
+    - Alternatively, use a `subtasks` key with the value being the list of tasks (somtimes expressed as `id:OTHER-ID`).
-      - The `supertasks` key shows the reverse of the `subtasks` relationship.
+      - Under consideration: The `supertasks` key shows the reverse of the `subtasks` relationship.
 Note that this should be a list.
   - Dependent tasks are created with a `blocks` key.
 (These are tasks that cannot begin until the current one is finished.)
 Again, this is always a list.
-    - The `awaits` key shows the reverse of the `blocks` relationship.
+    - Under consideration: The `awaits` key shows the reverse of the `blocks` relationship.
 (Yes, a list.)
-  - To point to the same task in another project or task list, use the label `copy`.
+  - To refer to another task (even in another project), use the label `ref`.
+It's best to put it as the only thing on that line, since all other details will be taken from the original task.
+  - You can add other markers from [Todo.txt](http://todotxt.org/).
+    - These features should be supported by task-yaml tools:
+      - `<label>:<value` adds other data, eg. `created:2020-05-24`, `due:2020-05-31`, `repeats:monthly`, `id:implement-ids`, `assignee:did:peer:abc123`, `interested:did:sovrin:321cba`
+        - The `id` label is commonly used as a unique identifier for tasks.
+          - Tools will expect that the value is a URI.
+Global references are of the format `id:taskyaml:...#OTHER-ID`.
+Local references are obviously simpler, like `id:OTHER-ID`; they are anything not parsable as a global reference, and shouldn't contain a `:` as part of the ID.
+     - Under consideration: `+` can mark a project/supertask, eg. `+home` or `+yard` or `+family-reunion`.
+        - This should be treated as the ID for that parent task/project.
+Tools may wish to show a project in the same list, together with the tasks, since a project is just a long-running task, eh.
+        - in other words, this is a shortcut for `supertasks` (see above).
+    - Under consideration: Other Todo.txt features are interesting and could be useful if they look good to you.
+However, they don't really have any meaning in task-yaml.
+      - `@` can mark a context, eg. `@home` or `@in-the-city` or `@family-reunion-2020`.
+      - `x` can mark a task done, if you want to keep it in the list.  (todotxt.org puts it on the front; if you do that, I recommend you move that line to the bottom of the file so that it doesn't get confusing in the middle of the rest of the list and throw off the alignment.
+Use `x`, move your task to the bottom, or just do what I do and delete the thing... whatever works).
   - If you've gotten this far, it's about time to consider migrating to a full-blown DB.
 The lists are getting very verbose and hard to read and manage, doncha think?
 - For sharing or juggling multiple task lists, start the file with URIs.
   - This might not be a URL, and in such a case would need an external source to map to a location(s), eg. "Local Data" in [Distributed Task Lists](https://github.com/trentlarson/distributed-task-lists).

 Danger - colons `:` !

-- If you ever are tempted to use a `:`, don't.
-Just don't... do everything you can to avoid colons.
-Reason being that if you ever have a colon followed by a space, YAML takes that as an object and it'll mess up the parsed results, usually with an error kind of mess-up.
-Remind yourself frequently that you will only use them in two places:
+- Be very careful about the use of `:` when starting.
+Reason being that if you ever have a colon followed by a space, YAML takes that as an object and it'll mess up the parsed results if the rest of your task isn't also formatted that way.
-  - Surrounded by other characters, like in labels (eg. `id:#start-fire`).
+  - Surrounded by other characters, like in labels (eg. `id:start-fire`).
-  - At the end of a task line, where the following lines are lists (eg. subtasks).
+  - At the very end of a task line, where the following lines are lists (eg. subtasks).
+I recommend always putting a space before it in that case, eg ` :`; that helps solidify this rule in your mind that it's something special.

 ## Example 1